Recognizing a relatively hyperbolic group by its Dehn fillings: Rigidity theorems

 Assume first that as $i$ varies, $K'_i$ takes infinitely many distinct values.
 Then up to taking a subsequence, we can assume that all $K'_i$ are distinct, and since $\calq'$ is cofinal, $K'_i$ is also a cofinal sequence of Dehn kernels.
 Theorem \ref{theo;variation_small} then applies and the corollary is proved.

 Assume on the contrary that $K'_i$ takes only finitely many values so that, up to taking a subsequence, we can assume that all the groups $G/K_i$ are isomorphic.
 We don't know whether $K'_i$ is a proper Dehn kernel, but there exists $i_0$ large enough so that $K_{i_0}$ is a proper Dehn kernel, and in particular the group $G''=G/K_{i_0}$ is hyperbolic relative to the image $\calp''$ of $\calp$.
 We are going to apply our rigidity results to the sequence $q_i:G\ra G/K_i$ and the constant trivial sequence $q_i''=\id :G''\ra G''=G''/K''_i$ where $K''_i=\{1\}$ is a (trivial!) cofinal (constant) sequence of Dehn kernels of $(G'',\calp'')$.
 Since $(G,\calp)$ is rigid, Corollary \ref{cor;R-tree_small} implies that $||\phi_i||_{\bar X''_i}$ is bounded.
-By Proposition \ref{prop;mono} and its variation stated in Remark \ref{rem;wo_type_preservation_inDF}, one gets a (maybe not type preserving) monomorphism $\phi:G\ra G''$, that makes the following diagram commute for $i$ large enough: $q''_i\circ \phi=\ad_{h_i}\circ \phi_i\circ q_i$ for some $h_i\in G''_i$.
-The left hand side being injective, so has to be $q_i$.
-This implies that $K_i=\{1\}$, contradicting that all $K_i$ are distinct. \end{proof}
+By Proposition \ref{prop;mono} and its variation stated in Remark \ref{rem;wo_type_preservation_inDF}, one gets a (maybe not type preserving) monomorphism $\phi:G\ra G''$, that makes the following diagram commute for $i$ large enough